Beginner Level Classes & Information

 Contact us if you’re working with any physical limitations and would like to learn the practice.
 We can direct you to the right class and teacher to help with your specific needs.

-Our signature classes are a tribute to Bhakti yoga or devotional yoga in a traditional class setting.
-Each class is an upbeat vinyasa flow class in an 80 degree room, not stifling or over-heated environment.
+You’ll find at Temple that some of our teachers will offer the mantra Om or maybe a chant to Source or to your intention.
+Our teachers welcome anyone from any background or belief system, faith, or any kind of devotion to Source.
+A few of our classes are a tribute to Bhakti yoga or devotional yoga in a traditional class setting.
+What is a bhakti-inspired class?
+It’s an upbeat vinyasa flow class in an 90 degree room, not stifling or over-heated environment.
 This class is still sweat producing but mostly from your efforts and not an outside source.
 This is a challenging, yet accessible class for most levels, with an optional emphasis on diving deep into embodying your spiritual practice.
 Break a sweat to some fun music while building strength, balance, and flexibility before letting it all go in our final resting posture.

 Bhakti yoga is the yoga of love and devotion to the source of our own unique understanding.
 We offer our yoga practice to one.
 It starts with one.
 One person who we would do it all for or maybe a place or to Source.
 A remembrance of the way that yoga is union and that includes the Self or the consciousness that dwells within each one of us.
 Learn about Bhakti yoga in a regular yoga class setting and become enchanted by India’s timeless and still relevant ancient traditions.